nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Defining Classes - Exercise/CarSalesman/README.md

 	When creating the object for a Car, you should keep a reference to the real engine in it, instead of just the engine's model.

 Note: The optional properties might be missing from the formats.

+## Output:

+Your task is to print all the cars in the order they were received and their information in the format defined below.
+If any of the optional fields are missing, print "n/a" in its place:

+"{CarModel}:
+  {EngineModel}:
+    Power: {EnginePower}
+    Displacement: {EngineDisplacement}
+    Efficiency: {EngineEfficiency}
+  Weight: {CarWeight}
+  Color: {CarColor}"